Yakama Manty Jones: Early life and education

 Yakama Manty Jones was born in Sierra Leone.
 She attended the Tower Hill Kindergarten and Primary School, where she sat to the National Primary School Examinations (NPSE).
-Jones enrolled at Limount College, sat to the London G.C.E O’ Level Examinations, and emerged the best candidate in the country.
+Jones enrolled at Limount College, sat for the London G.C.E O’ Level Examinations, and emerged the best candidate in the country.
 She then attended Fourah Bay College, University of Sierra Leone, where she earned her bachelor's degree with Honours in Economics.

 Jones went on to earn post-graduate qualifications (Master of Science in Finance and Economics, Master of Research in International Business & Development) from the University of Manchester and the University of London (Queen Mary & Westfield College, Birkbeck College).
 Yakama's PhD thesis focused on Debt Overhang and the ‘Resource Curse Hypothesis.
 Jones has completed a Certificate in Social Entrepreneurship from the University of Oxford and an Executive Certificate in Economic Development from Harvard Kennedy School.

 Career

 Jones has held several consulting roles.
 She served as Data Management Specialist on the Former President Ernest Bai Koroma's Post- Ebola Recovery Delivery Team, the President's Recovery Priorities.
-She was promoted to Information Management and Quality Assurance Specialist and eventually Delivery Team Lead after current Mayor of Freetown, Her Worship Yvonne Aki-Sawyerr.
+She was promoted to Information Management and Quality Assurance Specialist and eventually Delivery Team Lead after current mayor of Freetown, Her Worship Yvonne Aki-Sawyerr.